my-crazy-lab/knowledge-based/README.md

 ## Solved

+- :white_check_mark: Infrastructure as Code: Managing Servers in the Cloud
+    - 1 :arrow_right: DONE
 - :white_check_mark: Systems Performance: Enterprise and the Cloud
     - 1 :arrow_right: DONE
 - :x: The Art of Scalability